-Deputy Vice-Chancellor (DVC): senior University executive who deputises for and supports the Vice-Chancellor in leading the University, with a remit to drive research and enterprise across the University. uwl.ac.uk/about-us/how-university-works/our-people/deputy-vice-chancellor-and-pro-vice-chancellors
+Deputy Vice-Chancellor (DVC): senior University executive who deputises for and supports the Vice-Chancellor in leading the University, with a remit to drive research and enterprise across the University.
+See uwl.ac.uk/about-us/our-people

 Discontinuation of Studies: a penalty for serious academic misconduct, where a student is no longer permitted to continue studying at the University.